mhilmyh/certificate-template/README.md

 # Certificate Template
 ## About
-Generate a certificate with template
+Generate a certificate with template.
+You can copy this for free !

 ## Requirement
 - HTML5